bennylope/bennylope.github.com/_posts/2015-08-13-django-filer-migrations.md

 capture the references to these files and then delete the old references
 - which is really all a file field is, image fields included.

+For current versions of Django that looks like this:

+{% highlight bash %}
+python manage.py makemigrations --empty breeds
+{% endhighlight %}

 Using South with an older version of Django, the command looks like
 this: